huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   The [object](#BootstrapScripts) structure is documented below.
   Changing this will create a new MapReduce cluster resource.

+* `smn_notify` - (Optional, List, ForceNew) Specifies the alarm configuration of the cluster.
+The [smn_notify](#SMNNotify) structure is documented below.
+  Changing this will create a new MapReduce cluster resource.

 The `nodes` block supports:

 * `group_name` - (Optional, String, ForceNew) Specifies the name of nodes for the node group.